ScriabinOp8No12/Go-puzzles-website/google_cloud_setup_docs/GCP_snapshot_creation_and_deleting_vm.md

-Since my unused GCP vm is charging me around $7 a month, and I haven't had this VM with my KataGo GPU on it run for like 6 months now, I want to save money by making a snapshot of the VM in case I want to restore it later, and delete it after.
+Since my unused GCP vm is charging me around $7 a month, and I haven't had this VM with my KataGo GPU on it run for like 6 months now, I want to save money by making a snapshot of the VM in case I want to restore it later, and then delete the vm.
 To do this, I did the following steps:

 1. Make sure the VM is off.
 Navigate to "VM instances" in the left panel, or using the search field at the top, then stopping it.